psvensson/dungeon-game/README.md

 # dungeon
 ### Peter Svensson <psvensson@gmail..com>_

-This is jsut mee goofing off for a bit, nothing works and it might stay that way for some time :)
+This is just me goofing off for a bit, nothing works and it might stay that way for some time :)

 But when it does work, this is how:
 First go to the directory where you cloned this rep, then start a lisp from the command-line, perhaps SBCL.